 Since 2006, The Mosaic Company and the Saskatchewan School Boards Association have hosted the Challenge to encourage grassroots initiatives.
-Ten schools each received $10,000 earlier this year as winners of the 2018 Challenge.
-Among the winners was Prairie Valley School Division’s Bert Fox High School in Fort Qu’Appelle, where today’s Walk to Breakfast event was held.
+Ten schools each received $10,000 earlier this year as winners of the 2019 Challenge.
+Among the winners was Regina Public School Division’s Arcola Community School, host of today’s Walk to Breakfast event.

-REGINA – The Saskatchewan School Boards Association (SSBA) is reminding everyone to focus on student safety as students across the province return to classrooms for the new school year.
+REGINA – The Saskatchewan School Boards Association (SSBA) is highlighting student safety as young people across the province prepare to begin a new year of learning.

 Today has been officially proclaimed as “Provincial Students’ Day” in Saskatchewan to help ensure safety is the primary consideration for students, families and communities, and especially for motorists who will be driving in and around school zones.

-“Recognizing students through this day contributes to helping alert all drivers that children and youth are back in school and extra care for their safety should be considered,” said Dr. Shawn Davidson, SSBA President.
+“The annual proclamation of Provincial Students’ Day helps to remind drivers that children and youth are back in school and that extra care for their safety is important,” said Dr. Shawn Davidson, president of the SSBA.

-The Government of Saskatchewan officially proclaims Provincial Students’ Day each year at the SSBA’s request, with the intent of reinforcing the message of care and concern for students going back to school.
+The Government of Saskatchewan proclaims the day each year at the SSBA’s request, with the intent of reinforcing the message of care and concern for students going back to school.

 Provincial Students’ Day was first proclaimed in 2010, in response to a resolution passed by the province’s trustees at the SSBA 2009 Annual General Meeting.

-REGINA – Ten Saskatchewan schools are each receiving $10,000 to support student nutrition after winning the Mosaic Extreme School Makeover Challenge for 2018.
+REGINA – Ten schools in Saskatchewan will each receive a $10,000 grant to support student nutrition after being selected to win this year’s Mosaic Extreme School Makeover Challenge.

-The grants will support winning projects that have goals including developing or upgrading indoor and outdoor kitchen and garden facilities; improving education for students and communities about nutrition, cooking, agriculture, food safety and First Nations and Métis knowledge; aiding in the path toward reconciliation; and, developing or furthering breakfast and snack programs.
+The grants will support projects that have goals including creating or improving kitchen and garden facilities; enhancing education for students, families and communities about nutrition, food safety, life skills and Indigenous knowledge; aiding in the path toward reconciliation; and, developing or furthering breakfast, snack and other programs.

-Many schools from across the province submitted their projects to compete for a total of $100,000 in prizes, provided by Mosaic.
-Schools receiving grants this year are part of the Holy Trinity, Horizon, Ile a la Crosse, Northern Lights, Prairie Valley, Regina Catholic, Regina Public and Saskatoon Public school divisions and Muskoday First Nation.
+More than 80 schools from across the province submitted their projects to compete for the total of $100,000 in prizes, provided by Mosaic.
+Schools receiving grants as part of this year’s Mosaic Challenge are part of the Good Spirit, Greater Saskatoon Catholic, Living Sky, Northern Lights, Northwest, Regina Catholic, Regina Public, Saskatoon Public and South East Cornerstone school divisions.